oliverpierson/volterra/README.md

 # Volterra Equation Solver
-[volterra.py](./volterra.py) implements two methods for solving Volterra integral equations of the first kind,
+This implements two methods for solving Volterra integral equations of the first kind,

 ![volterra equation](./eqn.png)